 Once functionality for those those two Hebrew characters has been added, the Tyndale transliteration keyboard has very basic functionality for Ugaritic, Akkadian, and NW Semitic languages.
 However, you may find further limitations to the keyboard if you need to transliterate Egyptian text.

 In that case, the problem becomes a little more thorny.
 For example, Unicode has not assigned a special position to Egyptian yod.
 Various scholars have their preferred substitute.
 There are also very few fonts that provide characters at the standard Unicode positions for Egyptian alef and ain.
-One, Code2000, does the best job of any but it’s shareware ($5).
-Another, New Athena, is not supported by any version of Word lower than Word 2010.
+The one I know of right now is New Athena.

 The good news is, if you’re using Egyptian, you’re probably more aware of those issues than I am and you know which glyphs you prefer for transliteration.
 In that case, you can pick your font and make changes to the default Transliteration style in the template.
 If you need help see the tutorial on creating a new sytle.
 It’s also easy, once you’ve seen the tutorial below, to add new characters to the AutoCorrect library in Word.